-- Internal Applications may be downloaded via the Employee Intranet. - All Internal Applications must be vetted by Recruiting prior to conducting any interviews.
+- Internal Applications may be downloaded via the Employee Intranet or you can reach out to Michael Wlodarczyk to get a copy sent via Adobe. - All Internal Applications must be vetted by Recruiting prior to conducting any interviews.

 SSI/SSDI OUTREACH, ACCESS, AND RECOVERY (SOAR)